Rules of war

-Introduce young people to the rules of war.
+Activities introducing young people to the principles of international humanitarian law

-Pick and choose from our rules of war resources to create thought-provoking sessions in which young people can explore core humanitarian principles and how they can be applied situations of armed conflict.
+Pick and choose from our rules of war resources to create thought-provoking sessions with our animated film and scenario-based questions.

 A useful introduction to key terminology.